marinoandrea/hangman-cli/README.md

 - **Player**: The user that will use the system to guess words.

-- **Difficulty**: <!-- NOTE: we have different options, damian proposed to use this https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html letter classification in order to rank each word using the sum of its components frequency -->
-An extremely complex algorithm is used to divide words in certain classes, based on their probability of being guessed in the game of Hangman.
+- **Difficulty**: Every word gets as its difficulty value, the sum of the weights of every character in the word.
+The weight of a character is defined as the inverse of its proportion(1).
+    Proportion describes how common a character is in a word compared to the least occuring character.
+    A higher proportion denotes a higher probability of the character occuring in word, therefore, the inverse gives a lower weight to characters occuring often.

 - **Lives**: The limit of the number of wrong guesses that the Player can make.

 - **State**: The state of the system describes the to be guessed word, all the wrongly guessed characters, the current progress of the word, the number of Lives and the configuration options.